Sanshain/changelog/README.md

 ## Features:
 - full programmatically changelog generation ordered by npm versions and based on filtered commit names
 - gives the opportunity of custom [commits names] filters tuning to changelog auto generation
-- supports titled and listed views and converts from other to each other
+- supports titled and listed views and convertation from other to each other
 - gives the opportunity of log changing after generation (except last note!) and keeps the changes after subsequent auto-regeneration

 ## Usage:

-First of all you need initialize pre-push hook:
+**First of all:** you need initialize pre-push hook:
 ```sh
 npx npm-changelog --config
 ```

-Next step: add custom script to package.json:
+**Next step**: add custom script to package.json:

 ```json
 {